nus-cs2103-AY2324S1/tp/docs/DeveloperGuide.md

 **MSS**

-1. User requests to delete a specific student in the list with the student's student number
+1. User requests to delete a specific student with the student's student number
 2. Class Manager deletes the student

     Use case ends.